k-bx/owlcloud/README.md

 app = serve usersAPI server
 ```

-First, we use another operator `:<|>` from Servant, which is now a
+First thing to notice is that we use a new operator `:<|>` from
+Servant, which is a value-level operator (never confuse with `:<|>`,
-value-level operator.
-It combines individual handlers together, and
+haha).
+It combines individual handlers together, and type-system then
-type-system then checks that type of overall expression matches
+checks that type of overall expression matches `UsersAPI`.
+Errors are
-`UsersAPI`.
-Errors are somewhat big, as type-synonims are expanded
+somewhat big, as type-synonims are expanded with not too much help to
-with not too much help to us, but if you'll look careful enough --
+us, but if you'll look careful enough -- you'll be able to figure
-you'll be able to figure thing out.
+thing out.

 Now, to individual handlers: